Enhanced Glossary

 Provides information about disease progression and outcome.
 Answers the question of what is the likely course of the disease and what are the expected outcomes?

-Example: Elevated levels of circulating tumor cells (CTCs) are prognostic biomarkers associated with poor survival outcomes in various cancers.
+Example: An elevated level of circulating tumor cells (CTCs) is a prognostic biomarker associated with poor outcomes in a variety of cancers.

 Relevant Lessons: